elizabethgarza/Spanish-Diacriticizer/README.md

 ## Background

 For some undiacriticized words, like *espanol*, a diacriticizer model would normally have to perform a simple dictionary lookup to determine whether or not the *n* should have a diacritic.
 But for other words, like *esta*, this operation would not suffice because there are two viable word forms: *está* and *esta*.
-In cases such as these, the model has to be given additional information about the word before it can predict whether or not to add a diacritic to the letter *a*.
+In cases such as these, the model must be given additional information about the word before it can predict whether or not to add a diacritic to the letter *a*.

 Unlike computers, a Spanish speaking writer can determine which of the two words is correct by analyzing the word’s grammatical context.
 For example, in this sentence--